msjimc/RunningWindowsProgramsOnLinux/centos_9.md

 ### Using the yum package manager

 Wine can be installed on CentOS Stream 9 using the yum package manager (with admin rights).
-Wine is not in the standard repositories and so you need to link to the Extra Packages for Enterprise Linux (EPEL) plus the crb repositories with the following command:
+Wine is not in the standard repositories and so you need to link to the Extra Packages for Enterprise Linux (EPEL) and the CRB repositories with the following command:

 > sudo dnf install epel-release
 > sudo yum install dnf-plugins-core
 > sudo yum config-manager --set-enabled crb

-and then install the wine package with:
+Then install the wine package with:

 > sudo yum install wine